 Special education teachers are an exceptional group of educators that serve as advocates for social justice and seek to uphold the dignity of all people including those with disabilities.
-The Master of Arts in Special Education degree provides you with advanced knowledge to address educational learning problems and improve teaching strategies to enhance student performance.
-Option one is geared toward students that hold a valid teaching credential or who complete education and special education prerequisites.
-Students must select from one of the following emphasis areas for degree completion:
+The Master of Arts in Special Education degree provides you with advanced knowledge based on the Council for Exceptional Children's Advanced Content Standards to enhance student performance by addressing educational learning problems and improving teaching strategies.
+It is possible to complete the degree with more than one emphasis, options include:

 Applicants must complete the formal application process and all required documents, which include: